simonw/llm-mlx/README.md

 ```
 Navigate <up> and <down>, hit `<space>` to select models to import and then hit `<enter>` to confirm.

+### Removing imported models

+If an already imported model is selected, it will be removed from the list of models registered with llm-mlx.

 ## Using models from Python

 If you have registered models with the `llm download-model` command you can use in Python like this: